2017/18 ICPA Federal Council

 In 1990 Jean moved with her daughter to the gold mining town of Kalgoorlie in Western Australia where she worked for the College and then the Mines.

 In 1998 Jean met Tim a 3rd generation wheat and sheep farmer from Beacon in Western Australia.
-In 2003 they became the proud parents of twin boys and to celebrate they bought the neighbors farm where they moved to and where their boys grew up learning all things sport and farming.
-The boys are now 13 and are in their 1st of 5 years of boarding school in Perth
+They married in 2000 and in 2003 they became the proud parents of twin boys and to celebrate they bought the neighbors farm where they moved to and where their boys grew up learning all things sport and farming.
+The boys are now 14 and are in their second year of boarding school in Perth

+Jean has been a member of her Branch and Federal Councillor of ICPA since 2017.
 Jean brings to ICPA her passion for Agriculture and Education.
-In her community she has been secretary/ treasurer of Silver Chain, secretary of school P & C, and Community Representative of School Council.
-Since 2013 Jean has been a member of various lobby groups, and is now very proud to be working beside an astute group of women on ICPA Federal Council.
+In her community she has been secretary/ treasurer of Silver Chain, secretary of school P & C and Community Representative of School Council.
+Since 2013 Jean has been a member of various lobby groups and is now very proud to be working beside an astute group of women on ICPA Federal Council.

 Portfolio: Boarding Schools / School Term Hostels (leader), Communications, Distance Education